unitymakesus/justgetsimple/wp-content/plugins/autodescription/readme.txt

 If you wish to display breadcrumbs, then your theme should provide this.
 Alternatively, there are [other plugins](https://wordpress.org/plugins/search/breadcrumbs/) that help you do this.

 == Changelog ==

+= 4.1.1 =

+In this major-minor update, we improved browser performance by up to 99% (not a typo) by exchanging over 300 jQuery calls for vanilla JS ones.
+We also added two new options for oEmbed, freed a dozen bugs that got stuck in the UI and generators, and [improved accessibility](https://theseoframework.com/?p=3623#detailed).

 = 4.1.0 - Grace =